BluePsyduck/symfony-process-manager/README.md

 * **processFinishCallback:** Triggered when a process has finished.
 * **processTimeoutCallback:** Triggered when a process timed out.
 Note that the _processFinishCallback_ will be triggered afterwards as well.
-* **processCheckCallback:** Triggered when a process is checked.
-Note that his callback is performed before every other callback everytime, the process is checked.
+* **processCheckCallback:** Triggered whenever a process is checked for completion.
+Note that this callback is called periodically, but at least once, between the `processStartCallback` and the `processFinishCallback` or `processTimeoutCallback` respectively.

 Each callback gets the process instance which triggered the event passed as only parameter.
 Here is an example of setting a `processStartCallback`: